Walgreens The Thread

 Is pneumonia contagious after antibiotics?

-If you have bacterial pneumonia, your healthcare provider will likely prescribe antibiotics to treat the infection.
-In many cases, you are no longer considered contagious once you've been taking antibiotics for 24–48 hours.
-However, this time period can vary based on the type of pneumonia you have, the antibiotic you're taking and other factors.
+If you have bacterial pneumonia, your healthcare provider may prescribe antibiotics to treat the infection.
+In many cases, you are no longer considered contagious once you’ve been taking antibiotics for 24–48 hours.
+However, this time period can vary based on the type of pneumonia you have and the antibiotic you’re taking, as well as other factors.

 How long in pneumonia contagious?

-How long you're contagious depends on the type of pneumonia you have and the treatment you receive.
-For example, people with walking pneumonia may be contagious for up to 10 days.
-If bacteria is causing your pneumonia and your healthcare provider prescribes antibiotics for you, you'll be contagious for a shorter amount of time than if you didn't receive treatment.
-In general, once your symptoms start to improve and fever goes away, the contagious period may be ending.
-Note that you may have a lingering cough for several weeks, but this does not necessarily mean you're still contagious.
-Your healthcare provider can let you know how long you'll be contagious.
+How long you’re contagious depends on the type of pneumonia you have and the treatment you receive.
+If bacteria caused your pneumonia and your healthcare provider prescribed antibiotics for you, you’ll be contagious for a shorter amount of time than if you didn’t receive treatment.
+In general, once your symptoms start to improve and your fever goes away, the contagious period may be ending.
+Note that you may have a lingering cough for several weeks, but this does not necessarily mean you’re still contagious.
+Your healthcare provider can let you know how long you’ll be contagious.

 How to reduce your risk of pneumonia